-The typical asking rate per listing is in the $30's per square foot per year.
-The Southeastern Brooklyn submarket is seeing a decrease in rates.
-In the last 3 months, the median rate decreased $8 per sqft per year.
-That's a 19% decline in rent.
+On average, listings lease in the $40's per square foot per year.
+The Southeastern Brooklyn submarket is going through a an increase in rates.
+In the last 3 months, the median rate increased $9 per sqft per year.
+That's a 28% rise in rent.

-Compared to the rest of the New York City market, the Southeastern Brooklyn submarket has lower rates, so you should have no trouble finding a great deal in this discounted region.
+Compared to the rest of the New York City market, the Southeastern Brooklyn submarket has smaller rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 5 listings have been listed, which means leases most likley are leasing quickly.
+In the last 90 days, 5 listings have been posted online, which means leases most likley are leasing quickly.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+About 140% of the office spaces in the Southeastern Brooklyn are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 3,000 sqft, there are still 0 new listings below 2,000 sqft.
-Most buildings in this region are around 1 floors.
+The standard measurement for office space in this area is around 2,200 sqft.
+Most properties in this area are close to 1 floors.
 Most buildings in this market were built in 1941 and are Class A.